 My first published work as Turbulator is now available on Lost Meat, the latest compilation of Frank Zappa covers curated by Andrew Greenaway.

-The following link is to the Lost Meat page on his Idiot Bastard web site.
+The Lost Meat page on Andrew's Idiot Bastard web site.

 The theme of the Lost Meat album is compositions that either FZ himself composed and were released on 7", long, long ago, or were released on an album he produced for someone else, or were just never released, period, or compositions that he collaborated on with other artists and that were not released on any of his albums.
 It includes three of the four tracks co credited to Zappa from L Shankar's album Touch Me There, which he produced for him back in 1979.
 An arrangement of one of those, No More Mr Nice Girl, is my contribution.

 Some may be perplexed by the style, the somewhat gratuitous addition of content and the seeming omission of a violin, when it is primarily an L Shankar composition and he is primarily a violinist of huge merit.
 But, I intended this arrangement as a hommage to Frank Zappa, while parodying L Shankar, but not in a malicious way - just the opposite.
 I really like L Shankar's core melodic ideas in this piece.
 The original is very much slick LA disco style.
 The core drumming pattern is a very standard disco beat.
 I had to do something completely different - otherwise I would have had no motivation.
 Others had done disco versions of various pieces, I thought I'd do the opposite - create an arrangement as though this were a track on We're Only In It For The Money, but parodying disco fiends with a marching band style rather than hippies with various folk styles.